Fidelity-Aware Multipath Routing for Multipartite State Distribution in Quantum Networks: Fidelity-aware multipartite distribution protocols

 \subsection{Multipartite state routing}

 We consider multipartite state distribution protocols which use either the star or tree approaches introduced in Section \ref{section:background}.
-For each, we define the routing solution $R$ as a subgraph of $G$ in which every edge must hold an entanglement link before a GHZ state can be distributed ($ R\subseteq G^\prime$).
-For the star routing approach, $R$ consists of the set of edge-paths, termed branches, between a central node $v_c$ and each user $s \in S$.
-These paths must be edge-disjoint in $G^\prime$.
-For the tree routing approach, the routing solution can be any tree that connects the users.
-The expected distribution rate can be maximised by selecting the routing solution that minimises the expected number of rounds $\mathbb{E}[T]$ required to generate all entanglement links in $R$ \cite{azuma2021tools}.
-This was achieved by selecting the routing solution that maximises Eq. (\ref{eq:prod_p}).
-For quantum networks in which multiple rounds of Bell state generation can be attempted, the distribution rate will depend on both $p$ and $Q_c$ \cite{praxmeyer2013reposition}.
-However, as long as $Q_c$ is uniform throughout the network, the routing solution that maximising $p_R$ will also be the routing solution with the largest distribution.
-A routing solution that maximises $p_R$ can be found using standard routing algorithms such as Dijkstra's shortest path \cite{dijkstra1959note}, least-cost max-flow \cite{orlin1997polynomial} or the Steiner tree algorithm \cite{pcst} by applying of an appropriate edge-weighting $c_e = -\text{log}(p_e)$.
+For each, we define a routing solution $R$ as a subgraph of $G$ in which every edge must hold an entanglement link before a GHZ state can be distributed ($ R\subseteq G^\prime$).
+For the star routing approach, $R$ consists of a set of paths (branches) between a central node $v_c$ and each user $s \in S$ that are edge-disjoint in $G^\prime$.
+For the tree routing approach, $R$ can be any tree that connects the users.
+A formal description of the star and tree routing problems are given in Appendix \mbox{\ref{app:formal}}.

-Routing to select the routing solution that maximises the GHZ state fidelity is more complex, as the exact analytical expressions can not be used directly with standard routing techniques.
-As the Steiner tree problem is already \hbox{NP-Hard} with a linear edge-weight cost \cite{pcst}, approaches that used the analytical expressions for routing \cite{bugalho2023distributing,panigrahy2023scalable} to maximise for fidelity directly, would be too computationally expensive for dynamic multi-path routing.
-Calculating the routing solution that maximises the GHZ state fidelity we therefore make use of a fidelity lower bound.
-The fidelity of a GHZ state generated by fusing a set of Bell states can be lower bounded by the product of the fidelities of the selected Bell states:
+A main objective when selecting $R$ is to maximise the distribution rate by selecting edges with the highest probability of successfully generating all the required entanglement links across $R$ \mbox{\cite{azuma2021tools}}.
+This can be achieved by selecting a routing solution $R$ that maximises $p_{R}$:

+A routing solution that maximises $p_R$ (or any multiplicative cost function) can be found by using the logarithm of the edge parameters as a weight (e.g. $c_e=-\log(p_e)$) with standard routing algorithms such as Dijkstra's shortest path \mbox{\cite{dijkstra1959note}}, minimum-cost max-flow \mbox{\cite{orlin1997polynomial}} or the Steiner tree algorithm \mbox{\cite{pcst}}.

+Selecting a routing solution that maximises GHZ state fidelity is more complex.
+The exact GHZ fidelity will depend nonlinearly on the fidelity of each Bell state over each branch in $R$.
+This means selecting $R$ by directly optimising for the GHZ state fidelity, in particular for the tree routing approaches, this makes direct optimisation computationally infeasible.
+To calculate the Steiner tree, standard approaches to routing which assume linear-cost edge-weights are known to be \hbox{NP-Hard}, so any optimisation of fidelity directly would be at least as hard computationally.
+We therefore make use of a fidelity lower bound $\mathcal{F}_{LB}$ ($ \mathcal{F}_{GHZ} \geq \mathcal{F}_{LB}$ ) as a proxy that can be efficiently optimised: